swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 repository, you simply **git fetch** that repository into the master branch of your current repository.

+    $ git fetch upstream

-The fetch command alone merely pulls down information recent changes from the original master (upstream) repository.
+The fetch command alone merely pulls down information recent changes from the original master (`upstream`) repository.
 By itself, the fetch command does not change your local working copy.
-To update your local working copy to include recent changes in the original (upstream) repository, it is necessary to also merge.
+To update your local working copy to include recent changes in the original (`upstream`) repository, it is necessary to also merge.

+## git diff : Examine the differences

+Now that you have fetched the `upstream` repo, you can look at the differences between that and your local copy.
+To see a summary of which files have changed and by how much:

+    $ git diff --stat upstream/master

+To explore the actual changes:

+    $ git diff upstream/master

-## git merge : Merging the contents of a remote
+## git rebase vs git merge: Insert changes that have happened on the remote

-To incorporate upstream changes from the original master repository (in this case UW-Madison-ACI/simplestats) into your local working copy, you must both fetch and merge.
-The process of merging may result in conflicts, so pay attention.
+To incorporate upstream changes from the original master repository (in this case UW-Madison-ACI/simplestats) into your local working copy, you must do more than simply `fetch` the changes.
+After fetching the changes, your local repo know about the upstream changes, but hasn't combined them with any local changes you may have already made.
+There are two mechanisms for doing this, with slightly different behavior.

+The role of git is to keep track of little bundles of change (each commit).
+In theory, it doesn't matter in what order these changes are applied, it should end up with the same version of the files.
+In practice, however, you may want to take some control of this.
+In particular, when you are combining upstream changes into a branch where you are making local changes, it is almost always better to **insert** all the upstream changes before your local changes, using `rebase`.
+This takes each of your commits, since the point at which the two branches began to differ, and replays them at the end of the upstream branch.
+If there are conflicts, you will be notified and asked to review them manually.

+By contract, `merge` takes each commit from the upstream branch, since the point at which the two branches began to differ, and replays them at the end of your branch.
+Again, if there are conflicts, you will be notified and asked to review them manually.

+There are lots of details to consider when choosing between `rebase` and `merge`, but the simplest guidelines are:

+* **rebase** when incorporating changes from an authoritative upstream repository
+* **merge** when incorporating changes from a feature branch or collabortor

+The process of rebasing/merging may result in conflicts, so pay attention.
 This is where version control is both at its most powerful and its most complicated.

-### Exercise : Fetch and Merge the Contents of Our GitHub Repository
+### Exercise : Fetch and Rebase the Contents of Our GitHub Repository

 This exercise is meant to represent the general work flow you should use to update your fork.
 Let's say that you come in and sit down in the morning, you've